rocmarchive/hcBLAS/docs/Documentation/html/_sources/Helper_functions.txt

  HCBLAS_STATUS_MAPPING_ERROR      there was an error accessing GPU memory
 ==============================    =====================================================

-7. hcblasDeviceSelect()
+7. hcblasDeviceOrderSelect()
 -----------------------

-`hcblasStatus_t <HCBLAS_TYPES.html>`_ **hcblasDeviceSelect** (hcblasHandle_t handle, int deviceId)
+`hcblasStatus_t <HCBLAS_TYPES.html>`_ **hcblasDeviceOrderSelect** (hcblasHandle_t handle, int deviceId, hcblasOrder order)

 | This function allows the user to provide the number of GPU devices and their respective Ids that will participate to the subsequent hcblas API Math function calls.
+User can select their order of operation in this function (RowMajor/ColMajor).
 |
 | Return Values,